bidwolf/pro-bar/README.md

       self.message = message
       self.status_code = 401
       self.name = "Unauthorized Entity"
-      super().__init__(self.message) # This call the constructor of the inherited class and passes the message to the argument
+      super().__init__(self.message) # This calls the constructor of the inherited class and passes the message to the argument

   ```

 > And that's it!
 This is a Customized error class that inherits from the Exception interface

-To verify if a object `obj` is an instance of `customized_class` you can use the `isInstance(obj,customized_class)` that returns a `Boolean`.
+To verify if an object `obj` is an instance of `customized_class` you can use the `isInstance(obj,customized_class)` that returns a `Boolean`.

 >[!NOTE]
-> The reserved word for throw an error in python is raise
+> The reserved word for throwing an error in Python is raise
 ## Tests

 So, now, we can talk about tests!

-The approach that we use here is creating the test in the same directory that the module that will be tested.
+The approach that we use here is creating the test in the same directory as the module that will be tested.
 This will help us to import easily the tested module.

 ### The test name